skumlos/bkm-15r-mini/README.md

 "original" Doit ESP32 Devkit V1", this version needs some "hacking" to work.

 The ENC28J60 module exists in many versions.
 The one designed in here, is the 12-pin 5V version, sometimes referred to as "the large" version.
+It should run on 5V and have 12 pins (apparently a very close version with 10 pins running straight on 3.3V also exists).

 The ESP32 should be loaded with the code from here: https://github.com/skumlos/bkm-15rduino